Create Bacula tape storage#

 mtx-changer

-systems with Bacula installed from the system repositories this script is in/etc/bacula/scripts/mtx-changer
+On DEB-based systems with Bacula installed from the system repositories, the script is located at:

-systems with Bacula installed from the system repositories this script is in/usr/libexec/bacula/mtx-changer
+On RPM-based systems with Bacula installed from the system repositories, the path is:

 /etc/bacula/scripts/mtx-changer %c %o %S %a %d